thephpleague/omnipay-sagepay/README.md

 ## Using a Token or CardRererence

-To use a token, you must leave the credit card details blank in the `CreditCard` object.
+To use a token with Sage Pay Direct, you must leave the credit card details blank in the `CreditCard` object.
+Sage Pay Server does not use the credit card details anyway.
 To use the token as a single-use token, add it to the transaction request as a token:

 `request->setToken($saved_token);`